lexbailey/GameStarter/Readme.md

 	gs.totalStartablePlayers()
 ```

-- and you can loop throug all players to see if each one is joining in:
+- and you can loop through all players to see if each one is joining in:
 ```python
 	for i in range(4):
 		if gs.isStartablePlayer(i):